-- (i) Statement of financial position as at 31 December 2016. - (ii) Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Cash flow statement for the year then ended. - (iii) Notes including a summary of significant accounting policies. - (iv) Directors' declaration of the Company.
+- Statement of financial position as at 31 December 2017. - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
+Notes including a summary of significant accounting policies. - v.
+Director's declaration of the Company.